Luis de Molina: Life

-Born into a noble and wealthy family in Castile, Luis de Molina followed the aspirations of his parents who wanted him to become a jurist.
+Luis de Molina was born on 29 September 1535 in Castile to a wealthy noble family.
+He followed the aspirations of his parents who wanted him to become a jurist.
 After learning Latin and literature at the Cathedral School of Cuenca, he enrolled at the University of Salamanca.

 During his studies, Molina discovered the Spiritual Exercises of Ignatius of Loyola, which led him to join the Society of Jesus and abandon his law studies.
 In 1553, he became a novice in Alcalá de Henares, where he showed a taste and talent for Christian philosophy.
 In 1554, he was sent by his superiors to study philosophy at the university of Coimbra.

 Following the advice of Pedro da Fonseca, he continued his studies after obtaining his master's degree in 1558 in order to become a priest and obtain a doctorate in theology.
 Between 1563 and 1567, he was a professor of philosophy and theology in Coimbra.
 At the request of their superiors, Molina and Fonseca then left to teach at the University of the Holy Spirit in Évora.

 After expounding his theological views in his work Liberi Arbitrii cum Gratiae Donis, Divina Praescientia, Providentia, Praedestinatione et Reprobatione Concordia, better known simply as Concordia and which was a commentary on the first part of the Summa Theologiae of Thomas Aquinas, he was violently attacked by Tomas de Lemos and Domingo Báñez.
 The latter went so far as to denounce Molina to the Spanish Inquisition.
 As a result, he returned to his village of Cuenca to serve as a parish priest and write his major work, De iure et iustitia.

 In 1597, Pope Clement VIII asked Cardinal Michele Bonelli to gather theologians to verify the conformity of Molinism with the Catholic faith.
 Taking the name of Congregatio de Auxiliis, this assembly would sit until 1607, when Paul V declared this doctrine acceptable.

-Sent to Madrid in 1600 by his superiors to teach moral theology at the university of Alcalá.
+Sent to Madrid in 1600 by his superiors to teach moral theology at the University of Alcalá.
 He died in that city on October 12, 1600.